mdgriffith/style-elements-design-discussion/README.md

 Brian Hicks, lord of the elm-benchmark, organizer of elm-confs, and giver of the highest of fives mentioned checking out [constraint based stylesheets alá cassowary](http://gridstylesheets.org/guides/ccss/).
 This is pretty cool and warrants some thought.

   * [Style via Constraints](https://github.com/mdgriffith/style-elements-design-discussion/issues/11)

+## External Resources

+The style elements is different from working in CSS.
+One of the primary challenges is in learning a new system, even if that system makes certain things easier.

+Therefore the next version of `style-elements` will have a beautiful, visual guide to accompany all the documentation.

 ----